yunai39/SimpleLdapBundle/README.markdown

     # define your active directory server
     ldap.settings:
-          server: 172.16.33.153
+          server: ip.to.your.server
-          port: 389
+          port: 389 ou 636
-          account_suffix : employeeNumber
-          base_dn : DC=example,DC=com
+          account_suffix : employeeNumber # The account suffix will be the parameter used to search your ldap base_dn : DC=example,DC=com
     # The attribut you want your user Class to have, those are the default
     ldap.settings.user:
-          FullName: cn
+          FullName: cn # Here the ldap attribut cn will be set to FullName in the User Class
           Email: mail
     #The buissnessCategory wil determine the role of the user
     ldap.role: buissnesscategory
-    # The actual definition of the role, here if buissnesscategory is equel to Administration the user will have the ROLE_ADMIN
+    # The actual definition of the role, here if buissnesscategory is equal to Administration the user will have the ROLE_ADMIN
     ldap.settings.role:
           Administration: ROLE_ADMIN
     # The redirection after login based on the ROLE